 Sponsor An individual or organization providing financial support to a student.

 TOEFL Test of English as a Foreign Language.
 A test that determines English proficiency.

 USCIS United States Citizenship and Immigration Services is the government agency responsible for immigration services and regulations.
 Formerly known as INS (Immigration and Naturalization Services).

 Vermont Service Center The USCIS service center with jurisdiction over Pennsylvania where most F-1 student documents are adjudicated.

-Visa A document issued by the U.S. Department of State, granting permission for a non-citizen to enter the U.S. Usually a sticker inserted in the passport.
+Visa A document issued by the U.S. Department of State, granting permission for a non-citizen to enter the U.S. Usually a stamp inserted in the passport.
 If a student leaves the U.S., he or she can’t re-enter without a valid visa.